linux-system-roles/mssql/README.md

 ## Requirements

 * SQL Server requires a machine with at least 2000 megabytes of memory.
-* You must configure the firewall to enable connections on the SQL Server TCP port that you set with the `mssql_tcp_port` variable.
-  The default port is 1443.
 * Optional: If you want to input T-SQL statements and stored procedures to SQL Server, you must create a file with the `.sql` extension containing these SQL statements and procedures.

 ## Role Variables